david-04/launchpad/README.md

 tsc -b && touch "build/.tsbuildinfo"
 ```

 In addition to using Make, launchpad also enables [incremental builds](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-4.html#faster-subsequent-builds-with-the---incremental-flag) in TypeScript.
-This speeds up the compilation process whenever a recompile is required.
+This speeds up the compilation process whenever a (partial) recompile is required.

-Projects can also be compiled manually by running `tsc -b`.
-It's not necessary to use the Makefile.
-But it is recommended to use the Makefile for projects that require bundling.
-It hides all the complexity and automatically generates the required commands.
-It uses launchpad's project configuration and needs almost no extra setup.
-Moreover, launchpad might support other bundlers in the future.
-Makefiles are expected to continue working with any bundler that launchpad might support in the future.
+Projects can also be compiled manually by running `tsc -b` (without using make).
+However, the Makefile simplifies the bundling step by hiding all the complexity and automatically generating the required bundler commands.
+The configuration of bundles in the Makefile is agnostic to the specific bundler being used.
+This allows switching between different bundlers without requiring any code changes.

 ## Uplifting projects

 Uplifting a project brings its configuration and toolchain up-to-date.
 An uplift might include the following steps:

-- Upgrade launchpad itself to the latest version (if it's installed as a dependency within the project itself)
+- Upgrade launchpad itself to the latest version (if it's installed as a project dependency)
-- Switch development tools (package manager, bundler, formatter, ...) to launchpad's current defaults (except for development tools that have been pinned)
+- Switch development tools (package manager, bundler, formatter, ...) to launchpad's latest defaults (except for development tools that have been pinned)
 - Upgrade all dependencies to the latest version (if enabled in the project's configuration)
 - Update configuration files (like `package.json`, `tsconfig.json`, and formatter settings)
-- Repopulate the `.launchpad` directory with the latest version of scripts and Makefiles
+- Re-populate the `.launchpad` directory with the latest version of scripts and Makefiles

 An uplift can be initiated through the Makefile: